Are You Putting Off Talking About Your Own Funeral?

 - Irreversible Rifts - In a fragile, shocked, emotional state, the stain of having to second guess you and engage in posthumous mindreading could result in intense outbursts and/or full-blown arguments.
 Sadly, some things are not easily forgiven and permanent estrangement in the family could arise.

 Do also take into consideration whether you want to let all or most of your next of kin know what your plans are as opposed to just one or two selected people.
+Further, if you hold strong views about organ donation, it's as well to let your next of kin know.

 But What If ...